eccomaggio/art_cats/README.md

 ## To do:
 1. add in layout hints: look for [filename].hint or failing that, any file ending .hint in the source file folder & use this (if heading count fits), else default to algorithmic layout
-2. enable changes to data
+2. OK - enable changes to data
 3. enable saving changes to csv (or excel)
 4. allow .csv / .tsv as source file
-5. enable adding a new record
+5. OK - enable adding a new record